 So whatever your reason for fasting is, join us in a healthier celebration this Halloween!

-The basic version of this fast is a 24-hour dinner to dinner fast that starts the day before Halloween.
-You’ll get the benefits of a longer fast, but you still get to indulge in all the Halloween trappings.
+The basic version of this fast is a 24-hour dinner to dinner fast that starts the day before the full moon.
+You’ll get the benefits of a longer fast, but you still get to indulge in all the celebratory trappings.